mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 2 nights in the north of Spain - most probably staying in the Rioja region.
 4 or 5 nights staying the South of Spain at my place in Salobrena.Trips to Nerja (Ayo's amazing paella place on the beach); Rhonda (check out the gap); Apujarra mountain villages (ie. Capileira)

+## Weather?
+Average temperatures in the South of Spain during May are 25C.
+The north of the country is cooler at around 15C.

 ## How much?

 Cost Estimate: £1,500 per person (includes ferry, food, fuel, and 2 nights’ accommodation in northern Spain)